Any freelancer can overcome the fear of “I Don’t Know Enough”. Here are 5 things to do when you don’t know and yet want clients to hire you

 5. Google is on your side

 Someone somewhere may have had the same problem.
-If he managed to solve it, he may have used some online resource to ask the question and may have found an answer.
-It is still online and Google is smart enough to rank the answer for you to easily find it.
+If he managed to solve it, he may have used some online resources to ask the question and may have found an answer.
+It is still online, and Google is smart enough to rank the answer for you to find it quickly.

-Google is your best friend to get answer to all the issues any developer may have.
+Google is your best friend to get an answer to all the issues any developer may have.

-Apart from Google there are sites like StackOverflow as well as the official forums and communities of each of the technology you wish to learn.
-So don’t hesitate to get the help.
+Apart from Google, there are sites like StackOverflow and official forums and communities of the technology you wish to learn.
+So don’t hesitate to get help.

 So if you don’t know enough about anything, see it as positive – Now you know what you should be learning.